aws-samples/amazon-bedrock-samples/docs/rag/open-source/chatbots/qa_chatbot_langchain_bedrock.md

 <h3>Dependencies</h3>

+!!! info
+    This notebook should work well with the Data Science 3.0 kernel (Python 3.10 runtime) in SageMaker Studio

 We’ll use Anthropic's Claude 3 Sonnet model from Amazon Bedrock as generation model, Amazon Titan embedding as embeddings and a Chroma vector store in this walkthrough.
 We will use LangChain as an orchestrator to build this Q&A chatbot.
 We will also use LangSmith for tracing and debugging.

 ```python
 %pip install --upgrade --quiet  langchain langchain-community langchain_aws langchain-chroma langchainhub beautifulsoup4
 ```
+!!! info

-    Note: you may need to restart the kernel to use updated packages.
+    You may need to restart the kernel to use updated packages.

 <h2>Setup</h2>